Skip to main content

 If a student does not complete their sanctioning, the student may be charged with non-compliance and may be required appear before the board for hearing or have a meeting with the advisor to the board.

 If a violation or complaint has been filed, there is no way to avoid a hearing scheduled by the board.
 The easiest method is to simply attend the scheduled hearing.
-If you believe that the final decision of the board is unfair, you can file an appeal with the dean of students within seven days of receiving the board’s final decision.
-The appeal process can be found in the SGA Bylaws Article VIII, Section 9(D).
+If you believe that the final decision of the board is unfair, you can file an appeal with the dean of students within seven business days of the board’s final decision.
+The appeal process can be found in the SGA Bylaws.

 Hannah Durrant | Director of Residence Life, Hearing Adviser